pbougie/mac-dev-env/source/puma-dev.html.markdown

 Enter your system password to continue.

-Create folder for your applications.
+Create a folder for your applications.

 	mkdir -p ~/.puma-dev
 	cd ~/.puma-dev